-Policy Concerning Catalog Contents
+Policy Statement Concerning Catalog Contents

 The purpose of the Boise State Catalog is to provide current, articulate, and accurate information about Boise State University for guidance of prospective students, for faculty and administrative officers, for students currently enrolled, and for other education or allied agencies.